 Fear of contamination by bacteria, viruses, chemicals, environmental pollutants or by thoughts or acts that one finds disgusting or morally reprehensible.
 Compulsive responses involve,repeated washing, cleaning and sanitizing.
 It is important to emphasize that in contamination OCD there is as much or more avoidance as there is sanitizing.
 There is also the concept of chains of contamination: “ He touched, the doorknob and is sitting on the couch.
 I will be contaminated if I sit on the couch”

-There follows repetitive, incessant, and sometimes very prolonged, checking of these objects or actions, which only reinforces the illusion that something has been overlooked.
-The role of distrust of perception in this checking subtype will be subsequently explored as this page is developed.
+There follows repetitive, incessant, and sometimes very prolonged, checking of these objects or actions as well as checking of writing, assignments or work, which only reinforces the illusion that something has been overlooked.
+The role of distrust of perception along with distrust of self, in this checking subtype, will be subsequently explored as this page is developed.

 Obsessions of having made a mistake and not having met self-imposed, extremely high, “perfectionistic “ standards in some type of endeavor, task, action.
 This can be triggered by any situations where there are perceived performance-related consequences, but typically involves work, school or personal commitments.
 The compulsive responses to this obsession are endless: checking and reviewing of what has been done, scouring for any mistakes or errors that might have been made.
 The fear that something could have been missed or that the work done is simply not good enough only drives further checking and reviewing.
 As with harm-based doubting such repetitive checking brings no resolution.
 In fact, the frantic scan and hunt for the mistake leads to increased doubt, self distrust and confusion.